williamcarvalhobhz/faire-engage-moment/README.md

 # Faire Engage Moment

-### This is the backend prospect project for this inovating funcionality.
+### This is the backend prospect project for this inovating funcionality and was proposed in the Vanhack Hackaton Brazil 2019.
 It explores high tech patterns and resources for the java platform.

 #### The new feature of faire to help even more makers!